 Step one physically loosens and removes germs from the surface, and step two kills them.
 By doing this, you will reduce the risk of spreading the virus.
 Scrubbing with a detergent and water can tear open the coronavirus’s protective envelope, and then the disinfectant kills it.

 There are some things in our homes that, if it wasn’t for a worldwide extremely infectious virus, we probably never think about how often they are touched and that they are touched by everyone daily.
 These are doorknobs (inside and outside), toilet and faucet handles, refrigerator handles, light switches, remote controls, and other surfaces throughout the house.
 Clean then disinfect these at least once a day.

 So, what type of products should you use for cleaning and disinfecting your home?
-For cleaning your household, we suggest you use a plant-based or natural multi-surface cleaner (we recommend Miracle II).
+For cleaning your household, we suggest you use a plant-based or natural multi-surface cleaner (we recommend Miracle II affiliate link).
 Spray the surface or object, then use a rag and water and firmly scrub.

 Hydrogen Peroxide: Hydrogen peroxide is such a strong disinfectant because it has antiviral and antibacterial properties.
 Hospital workers use it to sterilize surgical tools.
 It is also a natural bleach and works well for whitening surfaces or grout (but keep it away from anything colored).

 How to use it effectively: To get the most out of hydrogen peroxide’s disinfecting properties spray or pour it on a surface and let it sit for at least 60 seconds, then wipe.

 Isopropanol 70% or higher (Rubbing Alcohol): Although rubbing alcohol can be toxic if consumed, it is a great disinfectant.
 It also has antiviral and antibacterial properties.
 Isopropyl alcohol is great for cleaning ink, oil, and grease spots off fabric and other surfaces.
 It will also remove gum and glue.